-Spiced Cauliflower, Roast Pear and Basmati & Wild Salad45 mins
+Spiced Cauliflower, Roast Pear & Basmati & Wild Salad

 This colourful rice salad recipe combines a plethora of tasty ingredients which all come together in perfect harmony.
 Cauliflower is roasted with saffron and cinnamon; pears are roasted in honey; kale is baked until crisp and a verdant zhoug dressing is tempered with creamy tahini.
 The Tilda Basmati and Wild Rice mix at the centre of this dish adds both texture and aromatic flavours.
 Courtesy of Anna Hansen and Great British Chefs.

 1 tbsp of chaat masala

 2 tsp cinnamon